 St. Peter's Church, Woodmansey.

-The Primitive Methodist Chapel, Thearne.
+The former Primitive Methodist Chapel, Thearne, now a private dwelling.

 Norwood Methodist Church, Beverley, founded 1901.

 Flemingate Methodist Church, Beverley, for sale in August 2006.

 The Church of Jesus Christ of Latter Day Saints, Beverley.
 Photo taken by kind permission of the Church.

 The ex-Baptist Chapel, Beverley.
 Houses the East Riding Archives until autumn 2006.